 When I was at Exeter, nearly every training with the women’s team featured what I called a serving warm-up.
 It was players serving back and forth in pairs starting just about the 3m line and gradually backing up to the end line.
 This both served to warm-up their shoulders and to give them time to work on their mechanics.
 I would do this with any team where developing good serving technique is a priority.

-I should note that even coaching professional players as I’m doing at Svedala there are toss-related issues (saw them when working with the TV Bühl guys last month as well).
+I should note that even coaching professional players, as I did at Svedala there are toss-related issues (saw them when working with the TV Bühl guys as well).
 They aren’t usually as dramatic, and take on a different character, but they can be equally influential.